 Found wood was an important material for Spring.
 Tree roots, burl, and driftwood were his favoured materials.

 Spring did a series of tree root carvings where a face would emerge from characteristics already present in the wood.
 It has been speculated that these carvings were self-portraits.

 Spring, Larry.
-Carved heads in various found roots.
 1981.
 Colour transparency.
-Estate of Larry Spring.
+Estate of Larry Spring, Fort Bragg, California.

 Most of the physics pieces that now share the case with the Little Woods Creatures are unidentified.
 Spring did not clearly label his works, and in his writings, he often confused one thing for another.
 This photo is possibly a model of four magnespheres, because the materials and markings are similar to the individual models that he gave away as keepsakes.

 Spring, Larry.Table tennis balls, magic marker, pencil, white-out, wood, nails.
 N.d.
 Estate of Larry Spring.
 Fort Bragg, California.

 Louise with Rock Hounding Tools